oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

-3. Create a Repository class
+4. Create a Repository class

    Create a ThingRepository class to read and write data into the database table named Thing:

-   Create *repository* folder under *src/main/java/example/basedb*

    Download the repository class *ThingRepository.java* from [**This Link**](./files/ThingRepository.java) and copy it to this directory *src/main/java/example/basedb/repository/ThingRepository.java*